-Among others, under this priority area, ARF participating countries may explore cooperative activities/projects in identifying and countering the spread of radicalization to violence and terrorism through various channels such as the internet, religious centres, schools, including institutes of higher education, community, social and sports organizations, as well as by inmates in detention centres and by violent extremists from abroad.
+Among others, under this priority area, ARF participating countries may explore cooperative activities/projects in identifying and countering the spread of radicalization to violent extremism and terrorism through various channels such as the internet and social media, religious centers, schools, including institutes of higher education, community, social and sports organizations, as well as by inmates in detention centers and by violent extremists from abroad.

 ARF countries may also seek ways to cooperate on mitigating the spread of violent extremism by empowering moderate voices and civil society.
-ARF participants are encouraged to share information on the socioeconomic and social drivers of radicalization and violent extremism in their countries, as well as local/community engagement and social support measures that may address these issues, including the development of counter narratives.
+ARF participants are encouraged to cooperate in exchange of experiences, lessons learned and best practices in addressing radicalization, including sharing of information on the socioeconomic and social drivers of radicalization and violent extremism in their countries, as well as local/community engagement and social support measures that may address these issues, including the development of counter narratives.